Terms of Engagement

 Points to Note

 Unless we have written to you accepting responsibility to advise on the taxation liabilities of any transaction, we have no such liability or responsibility.
-If necessary, you should obtain specialist tax advice as soon as possible in your transaction as we may only be able to offer advice on simple matters and not on unusual or complex arrangements.
+If necessary you should obtain specialist tax advice as soon as possible in your transaction as we may only be liable to offer advice on simple matters and not on unusual or complex arrangements.

 Data Protection Act – this requires us to advise you that we hold your details on our date and that we may use this from time to time to send you information which we think will be of interest.